-Spondylosis is a medical term that is sometimes used by doctors to broadly refer to various forms of spinal degeneration that occur during the normal aging process.
-Other doctors use the term more specifically to refer to the presence of spinal osteoarthritis, a condition characterized by deterioration of cartilage that covers the facet joints in the spine.
-These joints are located in between individual vertebrae and help provide the spine with the ability to bend, twist, and flex.
+Spondylosis is a medical term that is occasionally used by physicians to broadly refer to various forms of spinal degeneration that accompany the normal aging process.
+Other physicians use the term more specifically to refer to the presence of spinal osteoarthritis, a condition characterized by the deterioration of cartilage that covers the facet joints in the spine.
+These joints are located in between individual vertebrae and they are important because they help provide the spine with the ability to bend, twist and flex.

-Spondylosis, by definition, is caused by growing older.
-Risk factors can include obesity, genetic tendencies, and traumatic injury, but the most common cause is age-related degeneration due to years of wear and tear.
-The soft tissues in the spine – intervertebral discs, ligaments, tendons, and the cartilage that lines the facet joints – all begin to deteriorate over time.
+Spondylosis, by definition, is caused by nothing more dramatic than simply growing older.
+However, there are a number of risk factors that can greatly exacerbate the likelihood that a person will develop symptomatic spondylosis.
+These risk factors can include obesity, genetic tendencies, traumatic injury and participation in high-impact sports, but the most common cause is age-related degeneration due to years of wear and tear.
+The soft tissues in the spine – intervertebral discs, tendons, muscles, ligaments and the cartilage that lines the facet joints – all begin to deteriorate over time.
 Discs, which are normally saturated with water, dehydrate and weaken.
-Facet joint cartilage begins to wear away, allowing bone-on-bone contact and prompting the development of bone spurs.
-Ligaments and tendons tighten and grow stiff.
-While some individuals experience more degenerative changes than others, most individuals will exhibit some form of deterioration of the spinal components in an X-ray, MRI, or CT scan by the age of 40.
+Facet joint cartilage begins to wear away, allowing bone-on-bone contact and prompting the development of bone spurs (osteophytes).
+Muscles weaken and ligaments and tendons tighten, thicken and grow stiff.
+While some individuals experience more degenerative changes than others, most individuals will exhibit some form of deterioration of the spinal components in an X-ray, MRI or CT scan by the age of 40.

 - Cervical spondylosis – affects the seven cervical vertebrae (C1-C7) that make up the neck region; deterioration is common here, given that these vertebrae are highly mobile and must support the weight of the head.